Nationwide Equity Release Review 2023

 - For the purposes of this review we will be focusing on their equity release lifetime mortgage.

 The Nationwide lifetime mortgage has no monthly repayments.
 Instead the loan and interest are repaid once the last borrower dies or moves into care.
-Interest rates are generally fixed for life, starting from 3.4% and the maximum Nationwide will let you borrow will depend on your age and property value.
+Interest rates are generally fixed for life and the maximum Nationwide will let you borrow will depend on your age and property value.

 There are no advice, valuation or product fees but as legally required, you will need to pay for independent legal advice.
 However, as all Nationwide lifetime mortgages come with £1,000 cashback, this could help pay for these costs.